Ninjalope/obsidian-sortable-file-explorer/README.md

 # Sortable File Explorer

-An enhanced file explorer for Obsidian with drag & drop reordering, multi-select capabilities, and improved navigation features.
+An alternative file explorer for Obsidian with drag & drop reordering for custom sorting, multi-select capabilities, and full navigation features.

-## Description

-Sortable File Explorer replaces Obsidian's default file explorer with a powerful and interactive file explorer.
-It provides advanced file management capabilities including custom sorting, multi-select operations, and smooth drag & drop functionality while maintaining a clean, familiar interface.

 ## Features